vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide a better understanding of debuggers and experience in problem solving.
+The goal of this deep dive is to provide a better understanding of debuggers and to give you experience with problem solving and translating that into code.

 ---